Buzze11/ioBroker.atlas-scientific-ezo-i2c/README.md

 **Tests:** ![Test and Release](https://github.com/Buzze11/ioBroker.atlas-scientific-ezo/workflows/Test%20and%20Release/badge.svg)

-### If you like it, please continue reading ... and donate my efforts
+### If you like this adapter, please read this to the end and help me with donating my efforts

 I am happy about every single person I can help to integrate these great Atlas Scientific Sensors into their own home, and I hope you can imagine how much time and effort such an adapter development entails..
-That said, I'm very thankful about your donation in Paypal if it is useful for you..
+That said, I'm very thankful about your help to me with a donation in Paypal..

 [![Donate with PayPal](https://raw.githubusercontent.com/stefan-niedermann/paypal-donate-button/master/paypal-donate-button.png)](https://www.paypal.com/donate/?hosted_button_id=7PGJFJX8X3Y82)